TileDB-Inc/TileDB-CSharp/README.md

 dotnet TileDB.Example.dll
 ```

-#### To build your own example, you can add the refrence library information in you csproj file
+#### To build your own example, you can add the reference library information in you csproj file
 ##### For Windows
 ```
   <ItemGroup Condition=" '$(OS)' == 'Windows_NT' ">